xan105/node-powertoast/README.md

   <img src="https://github.com/xan105/node-powertoast/raw/master/screenshot/header.png">
   </p>

-  Display a prominently image within the toast banner and inside the Action Center if there is enough room. <br/>
+  Display a prominently image within the toast banner and inside the notification center if there is enough room. <br/>
   Image dimensions are 364x180 pixels at 100% scaling.
   If the image is too big it will be cut from the bottom.